Linking and Styling Data with QGIS

 CTYNAME and the other as

-NAMELSAD because we can see (from just browsing through them) that the data is exactly the same (they both have county names with Capitalization and the word “County” in each case.
+NAMELSAD because we can see (from just browsing through them) that the data is exactly the same (they both have county names with the same capitalization and the word “County” in each case.
 Because of this congruity, we can join these tables together so that we can visualize the population data on our county map.
 Close the attribute tables for now.

 Joining Datasets Together